AndrewJBateman/ionic-angular-world-data/README.md

 * **Search** Change function or remove.
 Header done.

+* **Favourites** Shows a nice image with text below if there are no favourites.
+**TODO**
-* **Favourites** Change top right popover to do something else.
+* Change top right popover to do something else.
+* Add code to store favourites.

 * **About** Working.
 Displays Unsplash image with author credit and short info about the app with links to APIs used.
-Header includes popover with working links to Author Website & Github Repo.
+Header includes popover with working links to Author Website, Github Repo & a contact page.
-**TODO:** add popover link to contact page with thumbnail image.
+**TODO** add code so contact form is sent.

 ## Status & To-do list